mad-lab-fau/mad-gui/docs/api_reference.rst

 - implement an algorithm from another python package

 This boils down to creating your own plugins and injecting them into the GUI.
+You can find all the necessary information and relevant links for that on this page.
-In case you want to change something closer at the core of the GUI, you might need to take a look at our :ref:`Contribution guidelines <contribution guidelines>`.
+However, in case you want to change something closer at the core of the GUI, you might need to take a look at our :ref:`Contribution guidelines <contribution guidelines>`.

 Before we start implementing our plugin, we explain in the first section how to set up PyCharm.

 .. _configuring pycharm script: